chrislo27/RhythmHeavenRemixEditor/docs/README.md

 This readme is up to date with version `v3.6.6`.

+## Launching the program
+After decompressing/unzipping the zip archive, run the `run_windows.bat` file by double clicking if you're on Windows, or run the `run_macOS-linux.sh` file if you're on macOS or a UNIX operating system.

+Alternatively, open Command Prompt/Terminal inside the folder *containing the jar file* and run
+`java -jar RHRE3.jar`.

 ## How does a remix work?
 Remixes in RHRE3 have changed since RHRE2.